-Cover pool composition
+8.2 Cover pool composition

 Danske Mortgage Bank's mortgage covered bonds are secured by a portfolio of granular Finnish mortgage loans.
-Collateral types include shares of housing companies (58%) and single properties.
-The securing properties / shares in housing associations are mainly located in Uusimaa region.
+Collateral types include shares of housing companies (60%) and single properties.
+The securing properties / shares in housing associations are mainly located in the Uusimaa region.
 Finland's capital and largest city, Helsinki, along with the surrounding metropolitan area, are both contained in the region.
 The region's GDP accounts for around 40% of Finnish output.
-By capita, Uusimaa accounts for 31% of total population which compares to 58.4% for the cover pool.
+By capita, Uusimaa accounts for 31% of total population which compares to 58.7% for the cover pool.

-The pool is very granular with 69,201 loans and an average loan amount of around EUR 80k.
-Top ten loans account for only 0.15%.
-The covered bonds benefit from moderately low loan-to-values (indexed) of 53.0% on average.
-However, property prices in Finland have suffered from the rise in interest rates and oversupply in certain markets.
-House prices fell by 5.6% year-on-year in January 2024, while in the Greater Helsinki Area the drop was above 7%.
-Nominal prices are down to 2020 levels.
+The pool is very granular with 68,043 loans and an average loan amount of around EUR 80k.
+Top ten loans account for only 0.20%.
+The covered bonds benefit from moderately low loan-to-values (indexed) of 55.0% on average but up by 2pp since our analysis one year ago.
+This is also because Finland's house prices have continued to decline.
+Primarily due to elevated interest rates and lingering oversupply.
+According to Statistics Finland, prices of existing single-family homes dropped by 6.0% year-on-year in Q12025 (Jan-Mar).
+Outside large towns, the fall was even steeper at 7.0%.
+The drop in housing companies however was lower (1.3% year-on-year in May 2025).

-The loans are typically floating rate with only 0.9% fixed rate mortgage loans.
-All loans are amortising.
+The loans are typically floating rate with only 0.6% fixed rate mortgage loans.
+94.9% of the loans are amortising.

-Figure 3: Property location
+Figure 3: Regional distribution